89million/89million.github.io/_posts/2016-05-31-my-portfolio.markdown

 [Major Weather Events in the U.S.][jekyll-weather] - Anldlf....

-[Regression models using Motor Trend car data][jekyll-motor]
+[Regression models using Motor Trend car data][jekyll-motor] - Multivariate regression models are used to analyse the relationship between transmission and fuel efficiency.

 [Simulation of the Central Limit Theorem][jekyll-clt]

-An [analysis of the Titanic crash][jekyll-titan] from a few years ago when I first began learning R.
+[Analysis of the Titanic crash][jekyll-titan] - From a few years ago.

 [jekyll-lc]: http://www.googledrive.com/host/0Bw6a2LJ4wLU-Mkt4cDRTakZuWUk